ameen-a/Stock-Predictor-9000/README.md

 - Once stock has been selected, Quandl provides up-to-date stock information.
 ![stock info](images/USAGE2.png)

-- After an quick explanation of the SVR algorithm, the user is asked to choose which kernel they'd like.
+- After an quick explanation of the Support Vector Machine (SVM) algorithm, the user is asked to choose which kernel they'd like.
 ![kernel](images/USAGE3.png)

 - The result.
 User is also allowed to experiment with the price prediction on a specific day.